Gillette Pepsi Case Study

 ‘’This is an incredibly intense marketplace with the battle for shelf space growing more competitive every year,” said Chad Mueller, director of finance, Gillette Pepsi.
 “But, we continue to thrive due to the ongoing investment in the communities we serve and constant introduction of new, innovative brands and products backed by the latest technological advancements.”

 In 2016, Gillette Pepsi began the search for an advanced content management system that would coordinate the accounting activities of all four companies into one system, while replacing the existing Laserfiche system, which hadn’t been updated for years.
-After a detailed search consisting of numerous product demonstrations, the company chose the DocStar Enterprise Content Management (ECM) system with advanced workflow, reporting, and intelligent data capture features.
-After a brief setup period lasting only a few weeks, DocStar went live in August 2017.
+After a detailed search consisting of numerous product demonstrations, the company chose the Epicor (formerly called DocStar) Enterprise Content Management (ECM) system with advanced workflow, reporting, and intelligent data capture features.
+After a brief setup period lasting only a few weeks, Epicor went live in August 2017.

-“DocStar came with a perpetual licensing fee that affordably covered multiple users.
+“DocStar [now Epicor] came with a perpetual licensing fee that affordably covered multiple users.
 It was not only the most flexible solution we demoed, it was easily the most cost effective.”

-With the proper authorization, DocStar can be accessed from virtually any computer.”
-DocStar allows users to quickly and easily convert paper files into electronic documents for safe storage on the ECM site.
+With the proper authorization, Epicor can be accessed from virtually any computer.
+Epicor allows users to quickly and easily convert paper files into electronic documents for safe storage on the ECM site.
 These documents can then be securely accessed from any web browser with an Internet connection or limited to specific inboxes to ensure confidentiality.

-Another key feature to Gillette Pepsi was DocStar Forms, which allows users to easily create custom digital documents that can be accessed from any device.
-Through DocStar Forms, notifications can then be automatically distributed to selected staff to enhance workflow visibility and ensure the faster, more efficient processing of AP documents.
+Another key feature to Gillette Pepsi was Epicor Forms, which allows users to easily create custom digital documents that can be accessed from any device.
+Through Epicor Forms, notifications can then be automatically distributed to selected staff to enhance workflow visibility and ensure the faster, more efficient processing of AP documents.